Article 15 (film) and Caste Discrimination

 The Truth About Modern India’s Caste-based Oppression

-In 2014, in Budaun, a village in Uttar Pradesh, two 15-year-old Dalit girls went to the fields one fine evening and didn’t return.
+During 2014, in Budaun, a village in Uttar Pradesh, two 15-year-old Dalit girls went to the fields one fine evening and didn’t return.
 They were later found hanging from a tree.
+It was found that the girls were gang raped and killed and the whole thing was made to look like suicide.
 Gang rape accusations could not be proved and all the suspects roamed free.
 The 2019 Bollywood film Article 15, directed by Anubhav Sinha, takes inspiration from the same incident.
 But guess what, this movie is relevant even today and if the situation continues to remain the same, it will remain relevant in the coming years too.

 The Hathras Gang Rape

+On 15th September 2020, the nation woke up to witness the horrifying news of a gang rape that happened in Hathras.
 The Hathras gang rape is not only a brutal sexual assault but an insight into our country’s truth of elitist indignation and the still prevailing horrors of caste oppression.
 The victim Manisha Valmiki was denied treatment because of her caste.
-She didn’t even receive a proper funeral because she belonged to the Dalit community.
+According to reports, she didn’t even receive a proper funeral because she belonged to the Dalit community.
 Her existence is being wiped off because she belongs to the Dalit community.
+When can we stop witnessing such brutal attacks on humanity?
+None can tell.

 The oppression of the Dalit community is not just our country’s history, it is our present too.